snarfed/beautifulsoup/doc/source/index.rst

  soup = BeautifulSoup(html_doc)

-By passing in a filter to an argument like ``find_all()``, you can isolate whatever parts of the document you're interested.
+By passing in a filter to an argument like ``find_all()``, you can zoom in on the parts of the document you're interested in.

 Kinds of filters
 ----------------